Join us!

 Living at Bolara 60

-Most of our team live here with us.
-In 2025 we will have two small bedrooms and a caravan available for team members to use.
-Team members are also free to use all our communal spaces, along with our paying guests, and can use our ‘summer kitchen’.
 We do not like to draw a heavy line, or curtain, between “staff” and “guests”, nor between “front” and “back” of house.
 Of course these distinctions do exist, but the vibe here is quite informal, with all of us often gathered around one table for meals or drinks.
 This situation is worth considering when thinking about applying, for a couple of reasons.

-Firstly, it means the experience of living and working here can feel immersive, or quite “full on”, since you have limited private space “away” from work space.
+Firstly, it means the experience of living and working here can feel immersive, or quite “full on”, since you have limited private space away from work space.
 You are living where you work, and working where you live.
 Your colleagues are also your housemates, and will probably also become friends with whom you want to spend time off.
 Our paying guests tend to go out during the day, but are here for every breakfast and around many evenings too, whether for our dinners or just a drink and a chat.
 Working here therefore suits people who thrive in busy social settings – you will make many friends from around the world.
 It also means knowing when and how to find quiet alone time, such as escaping to a corner of the garden with a book, taking yourself off for a solo outing or being able to opt for an early night without fear of missing out.

 Secondly, it means being not only a good team-player but also a good housemate.
 Those of us living here all chip in when it comes to some of the regular household chores and preparing and clearing up our “family” meals (lunches and some dinners).
 We also clean our own bedrooms and bathrooms, and help keep shared areas tidy.
 If cooking for others scares you, don’t worry – everyone is happy with leftovers or pasta ‘n’ pesto.
 If you love cooking or are looking to develop your skills, then taking your turn preparing family lunches and dinners is a great opportunity for experience, something many team members have noted in the past.